-If you’re a small landlord in a hot market, you should be looking at Zumper.
-This costs you nothing and the tenants presumably will be willing to pay the $25 in order to get your apartment.
+If you're a small broker in a hot market, you should be looking at Zumper.
+This costs you nothing and the tenants presumably will be willing to pay the $25 in order to get the apartment.
 Zumper also includes some criminal for less money than Cozy.
-(Note: landlords should not require tenants to pay (e.g., via Zumper).
-This might be perceived as an unlawful application fee.)
+(Note: landlords should not use Zumper, as inviting tenants to pay for a background check would likely be perceived as an unlawful application fee.)

 What's the deal with Massachusetts Criminal Records?